Soham murders: Previous offences

 The final criminal allegation against Huntley prior to the Soham murders dates from July 1999.
-In this instance, a woman was raped and Huntley–by this stage suspected by police as being a serial sex offender–was interviewed.
+In this instance, a woman was raped and Huntley – by this stage suspected by police as being a serial sex offender – was interviewed.
 Huntley supplied a DNA sample to assist in their enquiries, with Carr also providing an alibi to support his claims of innocence.
 The victim of this assault later said that Huntley had not been the perpetrator of her assault.
-(This was the only instance when a victim of Huntley had not identified or named him as being her assailant.)
+(This case differs from the others as the victim had not identified or named Huntley as being her assailant.)

 By 2001, Huntley's proven and alleged criminal activities had been reported to Humberside Police on ten occasions and to the social services on five occasions.

 Motive

 Huntley's motive for killing the children is unknown; minutes prior to encountering Wells and Chapman, he is known to have had an argument with Carr, ending in his slamming the phone down.
 Huntley had allegedly suspected Carr of conducting affairs throughout their relationship, leading his mother and some police officers to suspect he had killed the two girls in a fit of jealous rage.
 However, prior to his trial, a criminal profile had resulted in his being ruled by an eminent criminal psychologist as a "latent, predatory paedophile" who had lured Wells and Chapman into his home in a moment of opportunism.

 The prosecution contended at Huntley's trial that a likely sexual motive existed for the murders.
 Testimony from Carr had indicated her suspicions sexual activity had occurred in their home in her absence as, although Huntley had insisted throughout their relationship that Carr perform all domestic chores, she noticed that he had washed the quilts, pillow cases and sheets of their bed in her absence.
-Pathological evidence retrieved from the bodies indicating at least one of the girls had been subjected to a sexual assault either before or after her murder was not disclosed to the jury at Huntley's trial.
-The reason for this decision had been that both bodies were too extensively decomposed and damaged by fire to enable a conclusive determination of either the actual cause of death or if either girl had been subjected to a sexual assault.
+Pathological evidence retrieved from the bodies suggested that at least one of the girls had been subjected to a sexual assault either before or after her murder.
+However, this was not disclosed to the jury at Huntley's trial, where Dr Nathaniel Cary, a Home Office pathologist, explained the bodies were too decomposed and fire-damaged to determine an exact cause of death or if either girl had been subjected to a sexual assault.